microsoft/AMBROSIA/Samples/HelloWorld/HelloWorldExplained.md

 -----------
 Let's assume that Client1 and its associated ImmortalCoordinator were exited (e.g. Ctrl-C) and restarted when user input was requested.
 Let's go through the recovery actions taken by Ambrosia:

-* First, it is important to understand that when a service is started for the first time, an initial checkpoint is taken which represents the state of the Immortal just prior to the execution of OnFirstStart.
+* First, it is important to understand that when an instance is started for the first time, an initial checkpoint is taken which represents the state of the Immortal just prior to the execution of OnFirstStart.
 Since no additional checkpoint was taken, recovery begins by deserializing the initial state of the Immortal.
 * Next, recovery replays all method calls which occurred since the recovered checkpoint was taken.
 In this case, we execute OnFirstStart from the initial state.
 During this execution, we again generate the first message to server, and ask for user input.
 Note that once all methods have been replayed (i.e. the application method invocation has happened), the recovering Immortal reconnects to previously connected Immortals.
 Part of that reconnection involves determining which method calls have already been received by the various parties, and ensures exactly once method delivery/execution everywhere.
 In this case, if server received the method call before client was killed, it will not be resent.
 If, however, the message was never actually received by server, the reconstructed method call is sent.

 Client2 - Handling Non-Determinism